-Pursuant to the Indenture, the Authority will deliver a portion of the proceeds of the Bonds to the Trustee to be applied to exercise the County's purchase option with respect to the County Law Building and related facilities which were financed with net proceeds of the Prior Bonds with the transfer of such proceeds to The Bank of New York Mellon Trust Company, N.A., acting as escrow agent (the "Escrow Agent"), for deposit in an escrow fund (the "Escrow Fund") established under the Escrow Agreement, dated as of December 1, 2017, by and between the County and the Escrow Agent (the "Escrow Agreement").
-Proceeds of the Bonds and other moneys held in the Escrow Fund to redeem the Prior Bonds will be invested, in substantial part, in United States Treasury Obligations or other non-prepayable obligations fully and unconditionally guaranteed as to full and timely payment of principal and interest by the United States of America and used to: (i) make the payments of principal of and interest on the Prior Bonds due on and prior to October 15, 2023, and (ii) redeem the then outstanding Prior Bonds on October 15, 2023 at a redemption price equal to the principal amount of the Prior Bonds being redeemed, together with accrued interest to the redemption date, without premium.
-Amounts in the Escrow Fund will be irrevocably pledged to secure, when due, the payment of the principal of, and the interest and premium due on, the Prior Bonds, and will not be available for payment on the Bonds.
+Pursuant to the Indenture, the Authority will deliver a portion of the proceeds of the Series B Bonds to the Trustee to transfer to The Bank of New York Mellon Trust Company, N.A., acting as escrow agent (the "Escrow Agent"), for deposit in an escrow fund (the "Escrow Fund") established under the Escrow Deposit and Trust Agreement, dated as of December 1, 2017, by and between the County and the Escrow Agent (the "Escrow Agreement").
+Proceeds of the Series B Bonds and other moneys held in the Escrow Fund to redeem the Refunded Prior Bonds (as defined herein) will be held invested and/or uninvested in eligible securities and used to: (i) make the payments of interest due on the Refunded Prior Bonds through and including May 1, 2018, and (ii) redeem the Refunded Prior Bonds on May 1, 2018 at a redemption price equal to the principal amount of the Refunded Prior Bonds being redeemed, together with any accrued interest to the redemption date, without premium.
+Amounts in the Escrow Fund will be irrevocably pledged to secure, when due, the payment of the principal of, and the interest due on, the Refunded Prior Bonds, and will not be available for payment on the Bonds.